mille5a9/pepper/README.md

 - relays rich status updates for configured game servers
 - logs all chat content on the server
 - can participate in voice channels
+- can DM individuals with google maps trip-sharing links